harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/issues-reports.md

 ![](../static/issue-backlog-trend-report.png)

-<figcaption>Figure 5: The Issue Backlog Trend Report.
+<figcaption>The Issue Backlog Trend Report.
 The bars show the number of issues in the backlog at a specific point in time.
 The line tracks the median age of issues over time.</figcaption>
 </figure>

 ## Issue bounce reports